Understanding Your Fibromyalgia Pain Relief Options

 - Find things that you enjoy and do them!
 Find things that make you feel fulfilled and do them!

 I know, exercise is the last thing you want to do when you are in pain.
 But study after study has shown that over time, exercise does help to decrease pain and other fibromyalgia symptoms.
-If you haven’t exercised in a while, go slowly and pace yourself.
+If you have not exercised in a while, go slowly and pace yourself.

 Try low impact exercise, like stretching and core strengthening; walking; water aerobics; biking; weight training.

-Learn balance and moderation in your activities, don’t do too much on good days and then do nothing on bad days.
+Learn balance and moderation in your activities, do not do too much on good days and then do nothing on bad days.

 Acupuncture uses tiny needles to change blood flow and the levels of neurotransmitters in the brain and spinal cord.
 Some studies show acupuncture can help relieve fibromyalgia symptoms.
 But the benefits can vary from person to person.